 Please refer to Excel sheet “Honduras fNRB assessment” for detailed calculations

-The fNRB values estimated in several GS registered Project has different fNRB values.
-The primairy differences are the data vintage and definiation of areas considered for fNRB assessement.
+The fNRB values estimated in several GS registered project have different fNRB values.
+The primary differences are the data vintage and definition of areas considered for fNRB assessment.

 Data sources

-The fNRB is estimated at national level based on internationally recognized data sources such as FAO, IPCC as summrised in the table below.
+The fNRB is estimated at national level based on internationally recognized data sources such as FAO, IPCC as summarised in the table below.

 Table 8. fNRB values for Honduras Description of the parameters and relevant data sources